USEPA/power-sector-dev-portal/app/public/content/rstyle/rstyle.md

 ---
 title: "Custom ggplot2 Theme"
-tagline: "Lorem ipsum dolor sit amet consectetur."
+tagline: ""
 introTitle: "About the Theme"
 introContent: "This theme is based on the guidance put forth in the CAPD Data Visualization Style Guide.
 It includes changes to default colors, chart layout, typography, and more.
-Additional methods to further bring ggplot2 charts in line with other CAPD data visualizations are outlined in the Best Practices section."
+Additional methods to further bring ggplot2 charts in line with other CAPD data visualizations are outlined in the Best Practices section.
+You can download the theme package from this [public repository](https://github.com/USEPA/ggcapdthemes) on EPA’s Github."
 sections:
   - title: "About the Theme"
     cards: